 Christine McBride, Manager of Programs and Services at the City of Sydney, agrees that social housing and services are important, but ‘there is a need for a broader focus on prevention… it is about looking at what are the things that tipped people immediately over into the crisis and caused them to be homeless in the first place… and working in both directions to change the systems around them.’

-At the Act to End Street Sleeping Sydney 2018 Symposium Dame Louise explained what she’d learned about how to end street homelessness, namely:
+At the End Street Sleeping 2018 Sydney Symposium Dame Louise explained what she’d learned about how to end street homelessness, namely:

 1. Collect person-by-person data to change individual lives and the whole system